Difference-in-Differences with Multiple Time Periods: The Effect of Minimum Wage Policy on Teen Employment

 In the following we discuss different sets of results using different identification strategies.
-In particular, we consider the cases in which one would assume that the parallel trends assumption would hold unconditionally, and when it holds only after controlling for observed characteristics $X$.
+In particular, we consider the cases in which one would assume that the parallel trends assumption would hold unconditionally, and when it holds only after controlling on observed characteristics $X$.
+In the main text, we consider the case where never-treated counties are the comparison group and where we do not allow for any anticipation effects (i.e., $\delta=0$).
+We provide results using the not-yet-treated counties as the comparison group and allowing for one year anticipation in the Supplementary Appendix; results from those cases are quite similar to the ones presented here.

 The first set of results comes from using the unconditional parallel trends assumption to estimate the effect of raising the minimum wage on teen employment.
-The results for group-time average treatment effects are reported in \Cref{fig:unc} along with a uniform 95\% confidence band.
+The results for group-time average treatment effects are reported in Panel (a) of \Cref{fig:attgt} along with a uniform 95\% confidence band.
 All inference procedures use clustered bootstrapped standard errors at the county level, and account for the autocorrelation of the data.
-The plot contains pre-treatment estimates that can be used to test the parallel trends assumption as well as treatment effect estimates in post-treatment periods.
+The plot contains pre-treatment estimates that can be used to ``pre-test'' the parallel trends assumption as well as treatment effect estimates in post-treatment periods.

-The group-time average treatment effect estimates provide support for the view that increases on the minimum wage lead to a reduction in teen employment.
-For 4 out of 7 group-time average treatment effects, there is a clear statistically significant negative effect on employment.
-The other three are marginally insignificant (and negative).
+The group-time average treatment effect estimates provide support for the view that increasing the minimum wage led to a reduction in teen employment.
+For 5 out of 7 group-time average treatment effects, there is a clear statistically significant negative effect on employment.
+The other two are marginally insignificant (and negative).
 The group-time average treatment effects range from 2.3\% lower teen employment to 13.6\% lower teen employment.
-The simple average (weighted only by group size) is 5.2\% lower teen employment (see \Cref{tab:aggte}).
+The simple average (weighted only by group size) is 5.2\% lower teen employment, and the average effect of a minimum wage increase across all groups that increased their minimum wage (corresponding to an estimate of $\theta_{sel}^{O}$ above) is 3.9\% lower teen employment (see Panel (a) of \Cref{tab:aggte}).
 A two-way fixed effects model with a post treatment dummy variable also provides similar results, indicating 3.7\% lower teen employment due to increasing the minimum wage.
 In light of the literature on the minimum wage these results are not surprising as they correspond to the types of regressions that tend to find that increasing the minimum wage decreases employment; see the discussion in \cite{Dube2010}.